eichblatt/litestream/docs/interface_classical.md

 - When a composer is teed up: Plays a radio based on the composer
 - When a genre is teed up: Plays a radio based on the composer and genre
-- When a work is teed up: Plays the selected work with the default performance
+- When a work is teed up: Plays the teed up work with the default performance
 - During radio selection: Starts playing the selected radio station

 **Long Press**: